 The relative newcomers to the area, the Europeans, believed that the rivers of eastern Australian all ran into a vast inland sea.
 Early explorers were correct in thinking there was an inland sea but they were about 50 million years too late when the climate was vastly different during the Cretaceous period.

-There are many things that define Australia and the Australian spirit; and one of the major ones is the Darling River; the reason is self evident to any that venture to outback NSW and experience the real beauty of this iconic waterway.
+There are many things that define Australia and the Australian spirit, and one of the major ones is the Darling River; the reason is self-evident to any that venture to outback NSW and experiences the real beauty of this iconic waterway.